the inspiration of scripture

 Scripture never claimed to give a literal exactness of an event or happening.
 Rather, it presents us with an impression of what GOD wanted related.
 If we required the original literal words to have GOD's revelation, then tragically they are lost to time.
 Every Bible which we possess today is a copy of somebody's version or translation.
 We have no originals.

 Besides, many Aramaic, and Hebrew and even Greek words have no exact English equivalent.
-What Yeshua taught in Aramaic and what Paul wrote in Greek, cannot always be accurately and precisely translated into an English passage.
+What Yeshua taught in Hebrew or Aramaic and what Paul wrote in Greek cannot always be accurately and precisely translated into an English passage.
 Often, only the gist of what they meant can be given.

 Another interesting example of scripture not always being revelation direct from GOD, is the passage where Yeshua was pointing out that even Moses wrote his own perspective, concerning marriage and divorce.